snailtail/AoC2024/README.md

 For __Part 2__ I have done a few futile attempts so far - but I can't seem to wrap my head around how to check all the possible paths and their costs - without risking excluding a path that is similar to one we have already taken, and at the same time avoid an infinite loop.
 I'll have to sleep on this I think.
+Whoo boy.
+This took a lot of effort.
+I dabbled with DFS, BFS, Dijkstra's and everything inbetween.
+I had to employ Chat GPT because I was going mad at some point.
+Turns out I forgot to account for the S and E tiles so this time i had an off-by-two-error instead of the usual off-by-one.
+Almost gave up again...
+Feels like I'm getting close to the edge of my capabilities even with "cheating" with Chat GPT and not building every algorithm myself - which I usually aim for.